Fiat Panda: Panda Elettra

-The two-seat Panda Elettra, introduced in 1990, added an all-electric power-train to the line.
+The two-seat Panda Elettra, introduced in early 1990, added an all-electric power-train to the line.
 Batteries replaced the rear seats and occupied some of the engine bay where the 19 bhp DC motor was also fitted, driving through the normal clutch and gearbox — with weight increased to 1150 kg (450 kg over than the standard model, necessitating stiffer suspension and uprated brakes.
+Range was limited, at 100 km at a steady 50 km/h.
+In city driving, the range dropped to 70 km.
+Top speed was a mere 65 km/h.
+A full charge took 8 hours using a standard household outlet.

 1992 revisions to the Elettra saw the power increased to 24 PS and the weight reduced, though the Elettra remained significantly heavier than the standard Panda.

-This, and the steep price (25.600.000 lire in Italy, three times the price of the Panda 750 Young) made it a commercial failure.
+This, limited range and speed, and the steep price (25.600.000 lire in Italy, three times the price of the Panda 750 Young) made it a commercial failure.
+Nickel–cadmium batteries would have made the car lighter and improved performance and range, but would have increased the price even more.
 The Elettra was discontinued in 1998.